“The Return of the Prodigal Son”

 This means that Don’s entire life is predicated on a lie.
 Can we trust anything he does?
 The way he acts and carries himself — the character we’ve grown to love — is he even real?

-In what will be their final encounter, Don gives Adam $5,000 to start a new life on the condition that he never contacts him again.
-It’s one of the most moving scenes in the entire series, and also one of the most tragic.
+In what will be their final encounter, Don gives Adam $5,000 to start a new life and never contact him again.
+It’s one of the most moving scenes in the entire series and also one of the most tragic.

 Don hates where he came from, but he hates what he’s become even more.
 Can he ever change?
-He’ll never reach true inner harmony until Don Draper and Dick Whitman are united as one, person to person.
+Mad Men now has a clearly defined end goal: our main character will never reach true inner harmony until Don Draper and Dick Whitman are united as one, person to person.

-But for the time being, to which persona does he truly belong?
+For the time being, however, to which persona does he truly belong?

 For now, Don stands alone.
 His encounter with Adam is a tragic display of heartlessness that completely alters how we see him.
 Has he lost our respect?
 Yes.
 Has he become more compelling and mysterious and multifaceted because of it?
 Most definitely.

 As goes Donald Draper, so goes Mad Men.
-“5G” is one of season one’s defining episodes.
+That’s why “5G” is easily one of season one’s defining episodes.

 - With this episode, Ken Cosgrove becomes the most likable character out of the junior executive supporting cast.
 The other guys — Paul Kinsey, Harry Crane and Salvatore Romano — have all been, for lack of a better description, insufferable douchebags.

 - Pete Campbell, fresh off his humbling and humanizing performance in “New Amsterdam,” has unfortunately reverted back to his despicable, loathsome self.
-In order to get his own short story published, he arranges a meeting between Trudy, his wife, and a magazine publisher that she used to sleep with.
-It only goes to show that he’s just as selfish and inconsiderate as Don himself, though he posesses only a fraction of the charisma.
+In order to get his own short story published, he arranges a meeting between his wife and a magazine publisher that she used to date.
+It only goes to show that Pete’s just as selfish and inconsiderate as Don when it comes to family.

-- Peggy accidentally eavesdrops on a phone call between Don and Midge, meaning that she knows about his extramarital affair.
-When Betty brings the kids to the office for a family portrait, Peggy panics, and asks Joan for advice.
+- Peggy accidentally eavesdrops on a particularly graphic phone call between Don and Midge, meaning that she knows about his extramarital affair.
+When Betty brings the kids to the office for a family portrait, Peggy panics and asks Joan for advice.
+She learns that her most important job at the office is to cover for her boss.
+She also learns that her boss isn’t someone to look up to.
+Another illusion shattered for our favorite naïve secretary.

 - Also: is this the only time in the series that Betty and Peggy meet?
 I can’t remember if they have any other encounters throughout the series.

-- A particularly heavy-handed moment occurs early in the episode when Don leaves his house for work, and the horseshoe on his advertising award turns upside down.
+- A particularly heavy-handed moment occurs early in the episode when Don leaves his house for work, and the horseshoe on his advertising award falls upside-down.
 Matthew Weiner isn’t being too subtle.

 - Out of Mad Men’s seven seasons, the debut has the strongest focus on Don’s past.
 His encounter with Adam Whitman lays the groundwork for the season’s central mystery, which will be expanded upon via flashback throughout the entire show.

-- Although Don is hesitant to talk to Adam, he asks a few questions about “Uncle Mac” and “her,” to which Adam replies that they’re both dead.
+- Although Don is hesitant to talk to Adam, he asks a few questions about “Uncle Mac” and his stepmother “Abigail,” to which Adam replies that they’re both dead.
 Their identities are left ambiguous, but it’s clear that there was plenty of mutual contempt between Don and Adam’s mother.
 When he learns that she died of stomach cancer, Don has a cold response: “Good.”

 - The episode’s title refers to Adam’s apartment number.
 ‘5G’ also refers to the amount of money that Don gives him.